 Health Catalyst recognized that many of its clients were expending some of their limited resources on inefficient, manual clinical chart abstraction.
 Variation in clinical chart abstraction processes decreased efficiencies, and delays in obtaining data back from various registries limited the ability of teams to use the data as a strategic asset.
 As is common for many provider organizations, these data, which were rich with insights, rarely made their way back into the systems’ quality improvement initiatives.
 The team members responsible for abstracting this data were not empowered to operate at the top of their licensure to influence and improve the clinical processes from which the data are derived, contributions that they were eager to make.
 Health Catalyst determined that several of its clients could lower costs, increase efficiency, improve data quality, improve team member satisfaction, and maximize technology investments by outsourcing clinical chart abstraction services, including automation of clinical chart abstraction using analytics.

-Banner Health and CHNw partnered with Health Catalyst to outsource clinical chart abstraction.
+Banner Health and CHNw partnered with Health Catalyst, utilizing TEMS for clinical chart abstraction.
 Health Catalyst assumed ownership for these functions as well as accountability to lower costs and increase value for each organization—while also creating a positive work experience for team members.
-This way of outsourcing is called smartsourcing.

 Health Catalyst provides Banner Health and CHNw comprehensive services and is responsible for clinical data abstraction, population of the data into the destination format, and submission to governing agencies.
 Health Catalyst leverages the Data Operating System (DOS™) platform and a robust suite of analytics applications to automate elements of clinical chart abstraction, providing clients the opportunity to achieve immediate cost savings while simultaneously improving data quality.